greenelab/deep-review/sections/06_discussion.md

 greatly expand the number of training examples but artificially treats such derived images as independent instances and sacrifices the structure inherent in the data.
-CellCnn trains a model to recognize rare cell populations in single-cell data by creating training instances that consist of random subsets of cells that are randomly sampled with replacement from the full dataset [@tag:Arvaniti2016_rare_subsets].
+CellCnn trains a model to recognize rare cell populations in single-cell data by creating training instances that consist of subsets of cells that are randomly sampled with replacement from the full dataset [@tag:Arvaniti2016_rare_subsets].